Taher Fakhruddin: Beliefs and Teachings

-Mazar-E-Qutbi
+Mazar-e-Qutbi

 The Mazaar-e-Qutbi is a religious complex built by Fakhruddin and located in Thane, India, situated near the Sanjay Gandhi National Park.
 The centerpiece of the complex is Raudat-un-Noor, a mausoleum built in honour of Syedna Khuzaima Qutbuddin RA, in which the entire Quran is engraved in gold on its inside marble walls, creating a stunning visual representation of Islamic scripture.

 The complex also includes a Community Hall and serves multiple purposes beyond being a place of reverence and prayer.
 The adjoining Social Welfare Center is open to all, regardless of caste or creed, providing three free meals a day, services such as women's vocational training classes and children's tuition classes.

 Controversy

 The succession to the position of Dā'ī al-Muṭlaq has been disputed since 2014, leading to a split in the Dawoodi Bohra community.
 Fakhruddin's claim is challenged by Mufaddal Saifuddin, who is recognized as the leader by a larger portion of the community.
 The Bombay High Court on 23rd April 2024 dismissed Taher Fakhruddin's lawsuit, directing that Mufaddal Saifuddin is the leader of the Dawoodi Bohra community.
 Taher Fakhruddin has appealed the judgement.

 The Appeal is being heard by a Division Bench of the Bombay High Court.
 At the time of admitting and expediting the appeal on December 17, 2024, objections were raised by the Respondent that innocent or impressionable members of the Dawoodi Bohra community might be confused by the Appellant’s claims.
-In response to these objections, the court directed that during the pendency of the appeal, the Appellant must refrain from publicly stating that he is the "54th Dai al-Mutlaq of the Dawoodi Bohra Community worldwide".
+In response to these objections, the court directed that during the pendency of the appeal, the Appellant must refrain from publicly stating that he is the "54th Dai al-Mutlaq of the Qutbi Bohra Community worldwide".
 The court also directed and clarified that while specific restrictions applied solely to the Appellant as an individual, the Appellant’s followers and others remain free to express their own views and that certain qualifying wording should be added to the website and social media platforms of the Appellant.

 Public engagement

 Fakhruddin regularly delivers sermons and publishes religious texts for his followers.
 In his regular Majalis al-Hikma (Sessions of Wisdom) series, he addresses topical questions and provides contemporary guidance to his community in three languages: English, Lisaan ud-Da'wat and Arabic.

 Fakhruddin has also engaged in interfaith dialogue and participated in academic discussions on Islamic history and theology.

+Fakhruddin has also travelled to perform Umrah in 2025 and visited Fatimid Cairo in 2026 to perform ziyarat of Ras'ul Hussain.